Mould and pest control

 - keep lids on pots when cooking

-- wipe condensation off walls and windows when it happens
+- wipe condensation off walls and windows

 - hang washing outside to dry